fitecluborg/docker/experimental/vlan-networks.md

     inet 192.168.1.250/24 brd 192.168.1.255 scope global eth0
 ```

 -A traditional gateway doesn't mean much to an L3 mode Ipvlan interface since there is no broadcast traffic allowed.
-Because of that, the container default gateway simply point the the containers `eth0` device.
+Because of that, the container default gateway simply points to the containers `eth0` device.
 See below for CLI output of `ip route` or `ip -6 route` from inside an L3 container for details.

 The mode ` -o ipvlan_mode=l3` must be explicitly specified since the default ipvlan mode is `l2`.